-General information on the education programme
+• General information on the education programme

 The David Tvildiani Medical University is a limited liability company located in Georgia, Tbilisi.
-It awards a bachelor's degree in medicine through its Medical Doctor Program which has dated since 1991, It started in the form of organ system integrated education and assessment
+It awards a bachelor's degree in medicine through its Medical Doctor Program which has dated since 1991, It started in the form of organ system approach, integrated education and assessment.

 In 2012, a PBL and virtual case system was introduced through a TEMPUS/ERASMUS project to establish an ePBL MD program in DTMU.
-This project allowed more integration of PBL within the current program.
-This approach was introduced into the current program to reduce teacher central teaching, support student-oriented teaching, increase the integration level of the curriculum, evolve the courses to be implemented by small group studies and scientific skills development and strengthen the clinical reasoning and the professionalism.
+This project allowed integration of PBL format within the traditional program.
+This approach was partially introduced into the traditional program to reduce teacher central teaching, support student-oriented teaching, increase the integration level of the curriculum, evolve the courses to be implemented by small group studies and scientific skills development.